airshipit/deckhand/doc/source/overview.rst

 render finalized configuration documents, to be consumed by other services like Armada, Drydock, Promenade or Shipyard.

+In other words:

+* Documents can be **read** from any bucket.

+  This is useful so that documents from different buckets can be used together for layering and substitution.

+* Documents can only be **written** to by the bucket that owns them.

+  This is useful because it offers the concept of ownership to a document in which only the bucket that owns the document can manage it.

 .. todo::

   Deckhand should offer RBAC (Role-Based Access Control) around buckets.
 This